Hendrix-CS/csci270/projects/project.md

 How do you plan to assess the degree to which your creative work meets your goals for impact on its audience?

-## Progress Report
+## Progress Updates

-During the last week of classes, each student will give a progress report.
-Each progress report should consist of four PowerPoint style slides:
+On the four class days Weds 4/22, Fri 4/24, Mon 4/27, and Weds 4/29 we will have final project updates in class.
+For each update, prepare four PowerPoint style slides:
 * Project Overview
 * Current Achievements
 * Challenges and Obstacles
-* Plan for Completion
+* Planned goals to achieve next

 ## Presentation

-You will give a 6 minute presentation during the final exam period for the course.
+You will give a 6 minute presentation during the final exam period for the course, with up to 2 minutes to answer questions.

 Practice is strongly encouraged prior to your actual presentation.
 The best way to be comfortable with presenting in front of an audience is to